shawna-tuli-silicon-valley/shawna-tuli-silicon-valley/README.md

 Shawna has played a key role in building Avanade's Artificial Intelligence Practice from the ground up in collaboration with David Gormley, serving as the San Francisco Lead.
 She has made significant contributions to major ***tech*** companies, including **Amazon** and **Google**, working on ***products*** such as Photos, Cloud, Play, and One.
 Shawna advises for Harvard Business Review.

 Shawna is a proud alumna of Accenture Kellogg Executive Education ***Leading with Analytics & Artificial Intelligence***, University of California, Irvine Donald Bren School of Information & Computer Sciences ***Data Science***, and Stanford University ***Girl Code***.
-She is affiliated with University of California, Irvine Paul Merage School of ***Business***, CFA Society Orange County, and Alpha Kappa Psi Professional Business Fraternity - Pi Psi Chapter.
+She is affiliated with University of California, Irvine Paul Merage School of Business ***Investments***, CFA Society Orange County, and Alpha Kappa Psi Professional Business Fraternity - Pi Psi Chapter.

 Shawna's strengths are Activator, Achiever, Futuristic, Competition, and Significance.